Home The City of Vancouver Vancouver’s John Hendry Park Trout Lake Park and Community Centre

 Trout Lake is a small lake at Vancouver’s John Hendry Park that’s also home to the Trout Lake Community Centre and a large farmers’ market in the summer.

 This article contains information about the lake, the community centre and events that take place in the area.
-For more information about the park and its Saturday summer market, click John Hendry Park or Trout Lake Farmers Market.
-For information about other events at Trout Lake, see below.
+Click John Hendry Park or Trout Lake Farmers Market for more information about the park and its Saturday summer market.
+See below for information about an event at Trout Lake.

 Vancouver’s Trout Lake